 Students may choose electives from any 400- or 500-level course offerings in any department in the College of the Environment, Department of Civil & Environmental Engineering , or graduate courses elsewhere in the University with permission of the MESSAGe Program Director.

-Seminars and field courses designed exclusively for MESSAGe students focus on preparing students for work as professional geologists and leaders in applied geosciences.
+Seminars designed exclusively for MESSAGe students focus on preparing students for work as professional geologists and leaders in applied geosciences.
 Weekly seminars will cover topics such as professional practice, writing technical reports, and career guidance.
-Field courses run immediately before and following the academic year.
-The September field course introduces students to field methods in applied geoscience.
-The June field seminar requires students to collect, analyze, and synthesize data for a number of applied geoscience projects.

-Students finish their degree in an internship with a private or government employer and a capstone investigation.
-Internships are arranged in collaboration with the Program Coordinator.
-The capstone investigation is defined in conjunction with an external stakeholder organization (sometimes via the internship) and advised by MESSAGe faculty.
+Students finish their degree with a capstone investigation.
+The capstone investigation is defined in conjunction with an external stakeholder organization and advised by MESSAGe faculty.
 The investigation engages students in planning, budgeting, data collection, analysis, and writing, and culminates in a technical report and an oral presentation open to the public.